Tokai Shizuoka Healing onsen, spectacular ocean views, and iconic Mt. Fuji

 Tokyo is the usual jump-off point for a journey to Shizuoka.
 The JR Tokaido Shinkansen can get you to the coastal hot spring resort of Atami or Shizuoka Station in an hour or less; you can use your Japan Rail Pass for this and other slower JR trains.
 Local trains take about three hours.
 Highway buses run regularly between Tokyo and Shizuoka, and take around the same time as a regular train.
 Mt.
 Fuji Shizuoka Airport, built in 2009, handles both domestic and international flights for several airlines.

-- The rolling vista from the Nihondaira Plateau of tea fields, Mt.
+Tea fields on the Nihondaira Plateau , views of Mt.
 Fuji and the Pacific

-- Two of Japan’s top three onsen resorts, in Atami and Ito
+Two of Japan’s top-class onsen resorts, in Atami and Ito

 Trending Attractions in Shizuoka